Antichrist (film): Music

 The aria "Lascia ch'io pianga" from Handel's opera Rinaldo is used as the film's main musical theme.
-The aria has previously been used in other films such as Farinelli, a 1994 biographical film about the castrato singer Farinelli, and was used again by Von Trier in Nymphomaniac during a scene referencing the sequence showing Nic approaching the open window.
+The aria has previously been used in other films such as Farinelli, a 1994 biographical film about the castrato singer Farinelli, and was used again by Trier in Nymphomaniac during a scene referencing the sequence showing Nic approaching the open window.
 Recorded in January 2009 at the Kastelskirken (Citadel Church) in Copenhagen, the film's versions of "Lascia ch'io pianga" were performed by Bjarte Eike (violin), Tuva Semmingsen (mezzo-soprano), Karina Gauvin (soprano) and Tempo Rubato ensemble.

 Kristian Eidnes Andersen composed the unconventional ambient "score".
-Until 2019, it was Eidnes Andersen's only credit for a film's composition—aside from television or documentary work—though he had previously collaborated with von Trier as a sound designer on several films.
+Until 2019, it was Eidnes Andersen's only credit for a film's composition—aside from television or documentary work—though he had previously collaborated with Trier as a sound designer on several films.
 The musician and critic Robert Barry described the score as the film's "in-between bits, the judders and rumbles and low howls drifting somewhere undecidable between composed music and sound design ... the un-music, the audiable, the hum of the world."